domino14/macondo/cgp/README.md

 The etl opcode should be followed by the minimum number of tiles that must be in the bag to allow an exchange.
 Defaults to 7.

+### gid (game id)

+The gid opcode should be followed by a game id.
+The game id must not contain any spaces.

 ### ld (letter distribution)

 The ld opcode should be followed by the name of the letter distribution.
 For example: